vanandrewnguyen/basicRaytracer/README.md

 Breakdown
 -
 I wanted to learn C++ and Object-oriented programming, so I'm following a guide to write a small ray-tracer using SDL2 and native C++ libraries.
-I plan to eventually branch out and build on my own features such as new shapes, materials and physically based renders.
+I am branching out to build on my own features such as new shapes, textures, materials and physically based renders.
 Link to the tutorial: https://github.com/QuantitativeBytes/qbRayTrace

 Features: